-Anorexia nervosa is characterized by a relentless pursuit of thinness, a distorted body image, an extreme fear of obesity, refusal to maintain a minimally normal body weight, and, in women, the absence of menstrual periods.
+Anorexia nervosa is characterized by a relentless pursuit of thinness, a distorted body image, an extreme fear of obesity, and restriction of food consumption, leading to a significantly low body weight.

 The disorder usually begins during adolescence or young adulthood and rarely begins before puberty or after age 40.
 Anorexia nervosa affects primarily people in middle and upper socioeconomic classes.
 In Western society, the number of people who have this disorder seems to be increasing.
-About 0.9% of females have severe anorexia nervosa, compared with only about 0.3% of males.
+In a given year, about 1 in 200 young females have anorexia nervosa.
+The disorder is much less common among males.
 However, mild cases may not be identified.

 Anorexia nervosa may be mild and transient or severe and persistent.

 The first indications of the impending disorder may be a subtle increased concern with diet and body weight.
-Such concerns seem out of place because most people who have anorexia nervosa are already thin.
+Such concerns seem out of place because most people who have anorexia nervosa are not overweight.
 Preoccupation and anxiety about weight intensify as people become thinner.
 Even when emaciated, people claim to feel fat, deny that anything is wrong, do not complain about weight loss, and usually resist treatment.
 They continue to try to lose weight even when friends and family members reassure them that they are thin or warn them that they are getting too thin.
 People with anorexia nervosa view any weight gain as an unacceptable failure of self-control.

-Anorexia means lack of appetite, but people who have anorexia nervosa are actually hungry and preoccupied with food.
-They study diets and count calories.
-They hoard, conceal, and deliberately waste food.
-They collect recipes and prepare elaborate meals for others.
+Anorexia literally means lack of appetite, but people who have anorexia nervosa are actually hungry and preoccupied with food.
+But rather than eat, they study diets and count calories.
+They may hoard, conceal, or throw away food.
+They may collect recipes and prepare elaborate meals for others.

-About 30 to 50% of people who have anorexia nervosa binge and then purge by vomiting or taking laxatives.
+About 30 to 50% of people who have anorexia nervosa binge and/or purge by vomiting or taking laxatives.
 The others simply restrict the amount of food they eat.
 They also frequently lie about how much they have eaten and conceal their vomiting and their peculiar dietary habits.
-Many people also take diuretics (drugs that cause the kidneys to excrete more water) to treat perceived bloating and in an effort to lose weight.
+Some people also take diuretics (drugs that cause the kidneys to excrete more water) to reduce perceived bloating and to try to lose weight.

 Even when people become very thin, they tend to remain active, often exercising excessively to control their weight.
 Until they become emaciated, they have few symptoms of nutritional deficiencies.

 Rapid or severe weight loss can cause life-threatening problems.
-Problems with the heart and with fluids and electrolytes (sodium, potassium, chloride) are the most dangerous:
+Problems with the heart and with fluids and electrolytes (such as sodium, potassium, and chloride) are the most dangerous:

 Vomiting and taking laxatives and diuretics can worsen the situation.
 Sudden death, probably due to abnormal heart rhythms, may occur.

 Doctors also do a physical examination and blood and urine tests to check for effects of weight loss and undernutrition.
 A bone density test may be done to check for loss of bone density (see Dual-Energy X-Ray Absorptiometry (DXA)).
-Electrocardiography (ECG) may be done to check for abnormal heart rhythms.
+Electrocardiography (ECG) may be done to check for abnormal heart rhythms (see Electrocardiography).

 Treatment also involves seeing a doctor regularly for check-ups.
 It often involves a team of health care practitioners, including a nutritionist, who may provide specific meal plans or information about the calories needed to restore weight to a normal level.

 There are no specific drugs to treat anorexia nervosa.
-However, newer antipsychotic drugs, such as olanzapine, may help people gain weight and relieve their excessive fear of being fat.
-Selective serotonin reuptake inhibitors (a type of antidepressant), such as fluoxetine, may help prevent people who have regained weight from losing it again.
-They are particularly useful for people who also have depression.
+However, newer antipsychotic drugs, such as olanzapine, may help people gain weight and relieve their anxiety.